h4rvey-g/Note-Blog/content/USMLE/Psychiatry/Ego defenses.md

 # Mature
 - [[Reaction formation|Sublimation]]: Channeling impulses into socially acceptable behaviors
 - Suppression: Putting unwanted feelings aside to cope with reality
+# For doctors and patients
+---
+- Transference
+	- <span style="background:rgba(240, 200, 0, 0.2)">The patient projects unconscious feelings about significant persons in their childhood onto the therapist (e.g., the therapist is treated as a parental figure).</span>
+	- The therapist can gain insight into personal conflicts by interpreting these feelings.
+- <span style="background:rgba(240, 200, 0, 0.2)">Countertransference: a complication in which the therapist projects unconscious feelings onto the patient (e.g., the therapist sees the patient as a sibling)</span>